 Tier 3 emission modelling and use of facility data

 Refinery installations are major facilities and emission data for individual plants could be available through a pollutant release and transfer registry (PRTR) or another national emission reporting scheme, but possibly not for all pollutants.
-When the quality of such data is assured by a well developed QA/QC system, it is good practice to use such data.
+When the quality of such data is assured by a well- developed QA/QC system, it is good practice to use such data.
 Guidance on estimating refinery emissions has been published by the industry sector [Concawe, 2015].
 If extrapolation is needed to cover all activity in the country, either the implied emission factors for the facilities that did report, or the emission factors as provided above, could be used (see subsection 3.4.3.2 of the present chapter).

 Activity data